Attention! Minnesota small businesses. Looking for inexpensive and out of the box ways to market your small business?

-Be careful with sites like Yelp, however, as some directories do not allow solicitation of customer reviews.
+Be careful with sites like Yelp, however, as some do not allow soliciting of customer reviews.

 Just like I noted earlier that potential clients see your past customer reviews, they also look at how you respond to those reviews.

-Sometimes incidences happen which result in negative reviews.
+Sometimes accidents happen which result in negative reviews.